 Wynton starts the Ellington Love Songs tour with JLCO

 Today, January 16, Wynton and the Jazz at Lincoln Center Orchestra (JLCO) are in Ann Arbour (MI) for the first performance of “Ellington Love Songs Tour” across North America (from January through Februry 12).
-Read an article about the event on the Ann Arbor News.

-Please check the complete tour schedule with more info about venues and tickets.
+Please check the full tour schedule with more info about venues and tickets.
 The tour will end in New York City, with 3 dates at Rose Hall (JALC).
 We also added new tour dates for March and April.

 Please send us comments, reviews and photos with Wynton if you are going to attend one of the concerts.
 They will be published here and on Wynton’s Flickr gallery.